The research behind proximity.

 The critical finding: the effect was strongest between dissimilar startups.
 A fintech company and a healthcare startup sitting 15 meters apart were more likely to cross-pollinate than two fintech companies on the same floor.

 The pattern shows up at every scale.
-Y Combinator batches have a 4.5% unicorn rate vs. the industry average of 2.5%.
-Smaller cohorts (125 companies) outperform larger ones (400+).
-The PayPal Mafia -- one company's alumni -- produced LinkedIn, YouTube, Yelp, SpaceX, Tesla, and Palantir.
-The Homebrew Computer Club produced Apple, Osborne, and $1T+ in combined value.
+Y Combinator batches have a 4.5 percent unicorn rate vs. the industry average of 2.5 percent.
+Smaller cohorts (around 125 companies) outperform larger ones of 400-plus.
+The PayPal Mafia, one company's alumni, produced LinkedIn, YouTube, Yelp, SpaceX, Tesla, and Palantir.
+The Homebrew Computer Club produced Apple, Osborne, and a trillion-plus dollars of combined market value.

 What's missing is the micro-community infrastructure that turns a growing ecosystem into a scenius.
 A place where the density is high enough and the diversity is broad enough that cross-pollination happens by default.